 Another important part of professional treatment for bipolar disorder is lifestyle changes.
 Making positive lifestyle changes can help reduce the severity of symptoms and improve the overall quality of life.
 Maintaining a regular sleep schedule, avoiding alcohol and drug use, exercising regularly, eating healthy, and engaging in activities that bring joy can make a big difference.
 Furthermore, having a strong network of family and friends to provide emotional support is essential for managing the condition.

 Overall, professional treatment for bipolar disorder can be beneficial in helping teens manage their symptoms and lead a fulfilling life.
 With the right combination of medication, therapy, lifestyle changes, and emotional support, they can feel empowered to take control of their condition.

 Learn More About Bipolar Disorder Treatment in Canada at Venture Academy

 If you recognize your teen in the symptoms above, you’ll be happy to know Venture Academy has a full treatment team ready to help your child.
 Treatment teams include peers, nurses, counsellors/therapists, doctors, and specialists ready to provide respectful treatment options.
 We offer the following services in dealing with bipolar disorder:

 - Specialized treatment for troubled teens with every type of problem

 - Youth detox program for substance abuse

 - 30-day assessment and intervention

-If you’re ready to get help for your teen, call us at 855.281.5813 now for an assessment appointment.
+If you’re ready to get help for your teen, call us at 866.762.2211 now for an assessment appointment.
+You can also reach us by filling out our online contact form.
 Your family deserves a life free from drama and disruption.
-Help your teen mature and grow toward a full, fulfilling life.
+Help your teen mature and grow toward a healthy, fulfilling life.